Kraktoos/Python-Elo-System/python/README.md

 This is a fork of Python Implementation - Elo Rating System by Kraktoos and adds the following features:

-- Ranks can be turned on or off.
+- Ranks has been removed.
 - Win, lose and draw counts.
-- Uses hatch instead of setup.py for packaging.
-- Rewritten to use a player class instead of a dictionary to store statistics.
+- Rewritten to use a player class to store statistics.
-- Use a dictionary as a record for players and statistics instead of a list.
-- Use argument keywords to set winner, loser and draws.

 ## Examples